nakranimohit0/azure-docs/articles/virtual-desktop/virtual-desktop-fall-2019/set-up-scaling-script.md

 5. Run the following PowerShell script to create the Azure Logic App and execution schedule for your host pool (Note: You will need to run this for each of the host pools you want to auto scale, but you need only 1 Azure Automation Account).

      ```powershell
-     $aadTenantId = (Get-AzContext).Tenant.Id
+     $AADTenantId = (Get-AzContext).Tenant.Id

-     $azureSubscription = Get-AzSubscription | Out-GridView -PassThru -Title "Select your Azure Subscription"
+     $AzSubscription = Get-AzSubscription | Out-GridView -OutputMode:Single -Title "Select your Azure Subscription"
-     Select-AzSubscription -Subscription $azureSubscription.Id
+     Select-AzSubscription -Subscription $AzSubscription.Id
-     $subscriptionId = $azureSubscription.Id

-     $resourceGroup = Get-AzResourceGroup | Out-GridView -PassThru -Title "Select the resource group for the new Azure Logic App"
+     $ResourceGroup = Get-AzResourceGroup | Out-GridView -OutputMode:Single -Title "Select the resource group for the new Azure Logic App"
-     $resourceGroupName = $resourceGroup.ResourceGroupName
-     $location = $resourceGroup.Location

-     $wvdTenant = Get-RdsTenant | Out-GridView -PassThru -Title "Select your WVD tenant"
+     $WVDTenant = Get-RdsTenant | Out-GridView -OutputMode:Single -Title "Select your WVD tenant"
-     $tenantName = $wvdTenant.TenantName
-     $tenantGroupName = $wvdTenant.TenantGroupName

-     $wvdHostpool = Get-RdsHostPool -TenantName $wvdTenant.TenantName | Out-GridView -PassThru -Title "Select the host pool you'd like to scale"
+     $WVDHostPool = Get-RdsHostPool -TenantName $WVDTenant.TenantName | Out-GridView -OutputMode:Single -Title "Select the host pool you'd like to scale"

-     $hostPoolName = $wvdHostpool.HostPoolName
+     $LogAnalyticsWorkspaceId = Read-Host -Prompt "If you want to use Log Analytics, enter the Log Analytics Workspace ID returned by when you created the Azure Automation Account"
+     $LogAnalyticsPrimaryKey = Read-Host -Prompt "If you want to use Log Analytics, enter the Log Analytics Primary Key returned by when you created the Azure Automation Account"

-     $recurrenceInterval = Read-Host -Prompt "Enter how often you'd like the job to run in minutes, e.g. '15'"
+     $RecurrenceInterval = Read-Host -Prompt "Enter how often you'd like the job to run in minutes, e.g. '15'"
-     $beginPeakTime = Read-Host -Prompt "Enter the start time for peak hours in local time, e.g. 9:00"
+     $BeginPeakTime = Read-Host -Prompt "Enter the start time for peak hours in local time, e.g. 9:00"
-     $endPeakTime = Read-Host -Prompt "Enter the end time for peak hours in local time, e.g. 18:00"
+     $EndPeakTime = Read-Host -Prompt "Enter the end time for peak hours in local time, e.g. 18:00"
-     $timeDifference = Read-Host -Prompt "Enter the time difference between local time and UTC in hours, e.g. +5:30"
+     $TimeDifference = Read-Host -Prompt "Enter the time difference between local time and UTC in hours, e.g. +5:30"
-     $sessionThresholdPerCPU = Read-Host -Prompt "Enter the maximum number of sessions per CPU that will be used as a threshold to determine when new session host VMs need to be started during peak hours"
+     $SessionThresholdPerCPU = Read-Host -Prompt "Enter the maximum number of sessions per CPU that will be used as a threshold to determine when new session host VMs need to be started during peak hours"
-     $minimumNumberOfRdsh = Read-Host -Prompt "Enter the minimum number of session host VMs to keep running during off-peak hours"
+     $MinimumNumberOfRDSH = Read-Host -Prompt "Enter the minimum number of session host VMs to keep running during off-peak hours"
+     $MaintenanceTagName = Read-Host -Prompt "Enter the name of the Tag associated with VMs you don't want to be managed by this scaling tool"
-     $limitSecondsToForceLogOffUser = Read-Host -Prompt "Enter the number of seconds to wait before automatically signing out users.
+     $LimitSecondsToForceLogOffUser = Read-Host -Prompt "Enter the number of seconds to wait before automatically signing out users.
 If set to 0, any session host VM that has user sessions, will be left untouched"
-     $logOffMessageTitle = Read-Host -Prompt "Enter the title of the message sent to the user before they are forced to sign out"
+     $LogOffMessageTitle = Read-Host -Prompt "Enter the title of the message sent to the user before they are forced to sign out"
-     $logOffMessageBody = Read-Host -Prompt "Enter the body of the message sent to the user before they are forced to sign out"
+     $LogOffMessageBody = Read-Host -Prompt "Enter the body of the message sent to the user before they are forced to sign out"

-     $automationAccount = Get-AzAutomationAccount -ResourceGroupName $resourceGroup.ResourceGroupName | Out-GridView -PassThru -Title "Select the Azure Automation Account"
+     $AutoAccount = Get-AzAutomationAccount | Out-GridView -OutputMode:Single -Title "Select the Azure Automation Account"
-     $automationAccountName = $automationAccount.AutomationAccountName
-     $automationAccountConnection = Get-AzAutomationConnection -ResourceGroupName $resourceGroup.ResourceGroupName -AutomationAccountName $automationAccount.AutomationAccountName | Out-GridView -PassThru -Title "Select the Azure RunAs connection asset"
+     $AutoAccountConnection = Get-AzAutomationConnection -ResourceGroupName $AutoAccount.ResourceGroupName -AutomationAccountName $AutoAccount.AutomationAccountName | Out-GridView -OutputMode:Single -Title "Select the Azure RunAs connection asset"
-     $connectionAssetName = $automationAccountConnection.Name

-     $webhookURI = Read-Host -Prompt "Enter the URI of the webhook returned by when you created the Azure Automation Account"
-     $maintenanceTagName = Read-Host -Prompt "Enter the name of the Tag associated with VMs you don't want to be managed by this scaling tool"

-     $logAnalyticsWorkspaceId = Read-Host -Prompt "If you want to use Log Analytics, enter the Log Analytics Workspace ID returned by when you created the Azure Automation Account"
-     $logAnalyticsPrimaryKey = Read-Host -Prompt "If you want to use Log Analytics, enter the Log Analytics Primary Key returned by when you created the Azure Automation Account"
+     $WebhookURIAutoVar = Get-AzAutomationVariable -Name 'WebhookURI' -ResourceGroupName $AutoAccount.ResourceGroupName -AutomationAccountName $AutoAccount.AutomationAccountName

-     $params = @{
+     $Params = @{
-          "AADTenantId"                   = $aadTenantId                             # Optional.
+          "AADTenantId"                   = $AADTenantId                             # Optional.
 If not specified, it will use the current Azure context
-          "SubscriptionID"                = $subscriptionId                          # Optional.
+          "SubscriptionID"                = $AzSubscription.Id                       # Optional.
 If not specified, it will use the current Azure context
-          "ResourceGroupName"             = $resourceGroupName                       # Optional.
+          "ResourceGroupName"             = $ResourceGroup.ResourceGroupName         # Optional.
 Default: "WVDAutoScaleResourceGroup"
-          "Location"                      = $location                                # Optional.
+          "Location"                      = $ResourceGroup.Location                  # Optional.
 Default: "West US2"
           "RDBrokerURL"                   = "https://rdbroker.wvd.microsoft.com"     # Optional.
 Default: "https://rdbroker.wvd.microsoft.com"
-          "TenantGroupName"               = $tenantGroupName                         # Optional.
+          "TenantGroupName"               = $WVDTenant.TenantGroupName               # Optional.
 Default: "Default Tenant Group"
-          "TenantName"                    = $tenantName
+          "TenantName"                    = $WVDTenant.TenantName
-          "HostPoolName"                  = $hostPoolName
+          "HostPoolName"                  = $WVDHostPool.HostPoolName
-          "LogAnalyticsWorkspaceId"       = $logAnalyticsWorkspaceId                 # Optional.
+          "LogAnalyticsWorkspaceId"       = $LogAnalyticsWorkspaceId                 # Optional.
 If not specified, script will not log to the Log Analytics
-          "LogAnalyticsPrimaryKey"        = $logAnalyticsPrimaryKey                  # Optional.
+          "LogAnalyticsPrimaryKey"        = $LogAnalyticsPrimaryKey                  # Optional.
 If not specified, script will not log to the Log Analytics
-          "ConnectionAssetName"           = $connectionAssetName                     # Optional.
+          "ConnectionAssetName"           = $AutoAccountConnection.Name              # Optional.
 Default: "AzureRunAsConnection"
-          "RecurrenceInterval"            = $recurrenceInterval                      # Optional.
+          "RecurrenceInterval"            = $RecurrenceInterval                      # Optional.
 Default: 15
-          "BeginPeakTime"                 = $beginPeakTime                           # Optional.
+          "BeginPeakTime"                 = $BeginPeakTime                           # Optional.
 Default: "09:00"
-          "EndPeakTime"                   = $endPeakTime                             # Optional.
+          "EndPeakTime"                   = $EndPeakTime                             # Optional.
 Default: "17:00"
-          "TimeDifference"                = $timeDifference                          # Optional.
+          "TimeDifference"                = $TimeDifference                          # Optional.
 Default: "-7:00"
-          "SessionThresholdPerCPU"        = $sessionThresholdPerCPU                  # Optional.
+          "SessionThresholdPerCPU"        = $SessionThresholdPerCPU                  # Optional.
 Default: 1
-          "MinimumNumberOfRDSH"           = $minimumNumberOfRdsh                     # Optional.
+          "MinimumNumberOfRDSH"           = $MinimumNumberOfRDSH                     # Optional.
 Default: 1
-          "MaintenanceTagName"            = $maintenanceTagName                      # Optional.
+          "MaintenanceTagName"            = $MaintenanceTagName                      # Optional.
-          "LimitSecondsToForceLogOffUser" = $limitSecondsToForceLogOffUser           # Optional.
+          "LimitSecondsToForceLogOffUser" = $LimitSecondsToForceLogOffUser           # Optional.
 Default: 1
-          "LogOffMessageTitle"            = $logOffMessageTitle                      # Optional.
+          "LogOffMessageTitle"            = $LogOffMessageTitle                      # Optional.
 Default: "Machine is about to shutdown."
-          "LogOffMessageBody"             = $logOffMessageBody                       # Optional.
+          "LogOffMessageBody"             = $LogOffMessageBody                       # Optional.
 Default: "Your session will be logged off.
 Please save and close everything."
-          "WebhookURI"                    = $webhookURI
+          "WebhookURI"                    = $WebhookURIAutoVar.Value
      }

-     .\CreateOrUpdateAzLogicApp.ps1 @params
+     .\CreateOrUpdateAzLogicApp.ps1 @Params
      ```

      After you run the script, the Azure Logic App should appear in a resource group, as shown in the following image.